Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 --------- | ----- | ------
 UserId | string |  The unique user identifier of the customer whose details need to be retrieved FromDate | date-time | Specify the duration for which you want to fetch the order history (mm-dd-yyyy hh:mm:ss format) in FromDate and ToDate
 ToDate | date-time | Specify the duration for which you want to fetch the order history (mm-dd-yyyy hh:mm:ss format) in FromDate and ToDate
 Status | enum | Filter the search results by order status(P=Pending, F=Cancel, A=Approved)
 ShipDateFrom | date-time | Filter the search results by shipped date range - from (ShipDateFrom) and to (ShipDateTo) in  (mm-dd-yyyy hh:mm:ss format).
 If ShipDateFrom is specified, then you also need to specify ShipDateTo
 ShipDateTo | date-time | Filter the search results by shipped date range - from (ShipDateFrom) and to (ShipDateTo) in  (mm-dd-yyyy hh:mm:ss format).
 If ShipDateFrom is specified, then you also need to specify ShipDateTo
 Sku | string | Filter the search results by SKU id based on the ids matching the specified value.
 For example, if you specify 100,  you will get the list of orders with item SKU ids starting with 100.
 You can also fetch a specific ordered item by passing the exact SKU id.
 OrderId | int | Filter the search results by order id or order number.
 For example, if you specify 5550,  you will get the list of all orders with order ids starting with 5500.
 You can also fetch a specific order by passing the exact order id.
 FromOrder | string | The orderId sequence from which you want to fetch orders.
-For example, if you pass 34000, you will get all orders with orderId greater than or equal to 34000 store | string |  -
+For example, if you pass 34000, you will get all orders with orderId greater than or equal to 34000 store | string |
 WithRewards | boolean | Retrieve the list of orders with loyalty rewards.
 Send  ‘True’ if you required reward/loyalty details.
 By default value will be ‘False’
-LocationId | string |  Order fulfillment location OperatorId |  |  ---
+LocationId | string | Order fulfillment location OperatorId | string | The logged in user id of Anywhere Commerce's Control Panel.

+<aside class="notice"> Any one among the above parameters is mandatory.</aside>

 ### Response Parameters

+Following table contains descriptions of a few response parameters that require more information.
+It does not include the parameters that are already in the request body or self explanatory.

 Parameter | Type | Description
 -------- | ----- | -----------
-LeadTime | |
+LeadTime | int | In minutes.
+Booking is allowed at least x minutes before the booking slot

 ## Get Invoice Details